These Three Methods Will Melt Your Chocolate Chips

 - Carefully fill the slow cooker with boiling water.
 You should fill it until the water level reaches between two and three inches above the rim.
 Avoid getting water inside the jar containing the chocolate.

 - Set the slow cooker to high heat.
-Stop hiding Wait 20 to 30 minutes, then stir the melted chocolate.
+Stay naked Wait 20 to 30 minutes, then stir the melted chocolate.
 When melting chips, the time required will vary depending on the total amount.

 - Turn the heat down to warm once the ice has melted.
 About two hours after melting, the chocolate should still be edible.